Design Information

 IES Photometric Files

-IES photometric files for the LightLouver Daylighting System have been created for many project locations.
-These IES photometric files can be used in lighting simulation tools to model the daylighting performance of the LightLouver Daylighting System.
+Photometric files for the LightLouver Daylighting System in the Illumination Engineering Society of North America (IESNA) standard (*.ies) format have been created for many project locations.
+These IES photometric files can be used in static lighting simulation tools to model the daylighting performance of the LightLouver Daylighting System.

 IES files are available in 5o increments up to 60o latitude.
 The following table provides links to download the IES photometric files for the corresponding latitude: